A Temple Tradition:

 Fall is now upon us, which means it's time once again for Temple's annual Homecoming and Family Weekend!
 It's a celebration of cherry and white for one and all.
 As we look forward to this year's festivities, let's take a trip down memory lane! 🦉

-Homecoming and Family Weekend 2023 was packed with events, including Tyler Art Market, Crafts & Drafts, Mosaic Concert, Celebration of Philanthropy in Action and of course, the main event: Tailgate Village and the Temple Fan Tailgate, leading up to the Temple football game taking on the University of Texas at San Antonio Roadrunners.
+Homecoming and Family Weekend 2024 was packed with events, including Tyler Art Market, Crafts & Drafts, Mosaic Concert, Celebration of Philanthropy in Action and of course, the main event: Tailgate Village and the Temple Fan Tailgate, leading up to the Temple football game taking on the Tulsa Golden Hurricanes.
+The weekend also paid tribute to President Englert, as it was his last Homecoming as President.

 A Longstanding Tradition